 While it may seem counterintuitive, obesity and food insecurity often go hand-in-hand.
 High prices and limited access to fresh fruits and vegetables can restrict the ability of low-income individuals to make healthy food choices.
 With limited time, funds, and options, people may turn to inexpensive, unhealthy foods that can lead to obesity and other negative health outcomes.

 A third of young adults are prediabetic.
 Food insecurity is a major risk factor in the onset of diabetes and can also jeopardize an individual’s ability to manage their disease.
 Access to healthy food has been found to help control the disease, and to help individuals adhere to strict medication requirements.
 Within the state 9%, or 2.5 million, are diagnosed diabetic.

 Eligible families currently receiving CalFresh assistance: 66%

 CalFresh, formerly known as “food stamps,” helps millions of families afford the food they need each month.
-California has the 2nd lowest rate of participation in the nation, in front of Wyoming.
-Nearly half of the working California households that qualify for nutrition assistance are not currently receiving CalFresh benefits.
+California has the 3nd lowest rate of participation in the nation, in front of Nevada and Wyoming.
+Of the 66% receiving the benefit, 74% are households with children and 50% are working families.

 Lost dollars in federal nutrition benefits: $2.5 billion